 In the Roman Catholic tradition, Immaculate High School fosters the development of the whole student by nurturing individual spiritual, moral, intellectual, physical and social growth through an academically rigorous college preparatory curriculum that encourages respect, responsibility, reverence, creativity and leadership.

 Immaculate High School, a Catholic college preparatory school under the Diocese of Bridgeport, provides a challenging academic education in a wholesome and disciplined environment.
 Because Immaculate High School values character formation, moral development and spiritual direction, religious education is an integral part of the curriculum.
 Immaculate High School welcomes students from all religious traditions.

-Of the fifty-three members of the professional staff, 2% hold doctorate degrees, 83% hold master’s degrees and the remainder hold bachelor’s degrees.
-Fifty-one are lay men and women and two are ordained; one a deacon and one a priest.
+Of the fifty-four members of the professional staff, 2% hold doctorate degrees, 83% hold master’s degrees and the remainder hold bachelor’s degrees.
+Fifty-two are lay men and women and two are ordained; one a deacon and one a priest.

 Immaculate High School enjoys strong support from alumni and its parent community.
 Individual attention to student needs is a priority of the faculty and administration.

 Immaculate High School’s academic program is exclusively college preparatory.
 It features 34 honors level courses in English, Social Studies, Foreign Language, Mathematics, Science, Business, and Fine Arts.
 Advanced Placement courses are offered in Biology, Calculus (ECE), Chemistry, Computer Science, English Language/Composition, English Literature/Composition, French, Government & Politics, Physics Part I, Physics Part 2, Psychology, Spanish Language, Studio Art: Drawing, U.S. History (ECE) and Graphic Arts (ECE).